emabee/flexi_logger/README.md

 ## Minimal rust version

-The earliest supported rust version is currently "1.60.0".
+The minimal supported rust version is currently "1.64.0", due to a change in a patch version of a dependency.

 ## Crate Features